 Me + 2 interns

-Designed a living document—a website that dictates how each design component looks, how it can be reused, and how it shapes the overall user experience, improving the product design and development process.
+Designed a living document—a website that dictates how each UI component looks and works, how it can be reused, and how it shapes the overall user experience, improving the product design and development process.

 Discovery Design System as a stepping stone to the Ansys Design System